isaacaskew/docs/en/development/routing.rst

 .. php:staticmethod:: connect($route, $defaults = [], $options = [])

 To keep your code :term:`DRY` you should use 'routing scopes'.
-Routing scopes not only let you keep your code DRY, they also help Router optimize its operation.
+Routing scopes not only let you keep your code :term:`DRY`, they also help Router optimize its operation.
 As seen above you can also use ``Router::connect()`` to connect routes.
 This method defaults to the ``/`` scope.
 To create a scope and connect some routes we'll use the ``scope()`` method::